The Remote Mist Pass, Pelican Valley,

 $1300 per person for 5 days and 4 nights / minimum of 2 people

-Discounts are available for participants bringing their own "gear" (backpacks, sleeping bags, tent, sleeping pads, plate/bowl, mug, and cutlery).
+Discounts are available for large groups and participants bringing their own "gear" (backpacks, sleeping bags, tent, sleeping pads, plate/bowl, mug, and cutlery).

 Contact us for pricing, dates and availability